prototypefund/Digital_Bargeld-docs/anastasis.rst

       //
       // HKDF for the key generation must include the
       // string "eks" as salt.
-      // Depending on the meth od,
+      // Depending on the method,
       // the HKDF may additionally include
       // bits from the response (i.e. some hash over the
       // answer to the security question)